 But here’s the irony of it all: it was those few lost donkeys that God used to bring Saul face to face with the prophet Samuel for the first time.
 A detour that was not a detour after all!
 There was purpose in the inconvenience.

 (Note: King Saul did eventually mess things up, quite royally (pardon the pun), but that doesn’t take away from the truths found in his story.)

 Just when Saul was about to give up and return home to his father, he ran into the prophet Samuel (quite literally) at the gates of the very last town he entered on his search for those annoying donkeys.

-Saul enquires of Samuel about the lost donkeys.
-Saul was focused and preoccupied with getting back what had been lost (or stolen).
+Saul asks Samuel about the lost donkeys.
+Saul was preoccupied with getting back what had been lost (or stolen).
 But I love Samuel’s response: “As for the donkeys… do not worry about them; they have been found” (1 Sam.
 9:20).
-There was a greater purpose to Saul’s 3 lost days chasing donkeys.
+There was a greater purpose to Saul’s 3 lost days chasing donkeys than Saul was aware.
 Trust God to bring about His purposes for your life—in, through and despite those inconvenient places and difficult seasons.

-Worrying about what we can’t control (or what is not ours to control) can distract from what God has put right in front of us.
+Worrying about what we can’t control (or what might not be ours to control) can distract from what God has put right in front of us.

 Saul did not recognise that he was not in that town because of some missing donkeys—he was there to step into his place as the first King of Israel.

-The day before Saul had even arrived in town, God had set up a meeting with him and Samuel:
+God brought Saul to a divine appointment!
+Before Saul had even arrived in town, God had set up a meeting between him and God’s prophet—Samuel: